 “For this reason, energy flexibility is of particular importance in the power system,” he said.
 One of the ways to upgrade this flexibility is to use energy storage systems, especially green hydrogen; Hydrogen produced using electrolysis and renewable energy.

 The project executive said: Nzed areas, which have approximately as much as their consumption during the annual production period, require accurate mechanism for balance of production and consumption.
-For this purpose, the use of green hydrogen is a good option for these areas due to its long -term storage capability, lack of spontaneous discharge, and connection to other energy carriers.
+For this purpose, the use of green hydrogen is a good option for these areas due to its long -term storage capability, lack of spoaneous discharge, and connection to other energy carriers.

-Implementation of Green Hydrogen Projects in the last three years by the European Union
+Implemeation of Green Hydrogen Projects in the last three years by the European Union

 Gharibvand added: “These indicators allow investors to determine the optimal capacity of the electrolysis, tank and fuel cell, given the technical and economic conditions.”
-Also, the review of the recovered heat from the equipment also showed that it can be used for heating in cold areas and with an regional heating system.
+Also, the review of the recovered heat from the equipme also showed that it can be used for heating in cold areas and with an regional heating system.

-Gharibvand said about the scientific results of the project: The result of this study is the publication of two Q1 articles and two conference articles and one article under arbitration in the internationally accredited journal.
+Gharibvand said about the scieific results of the project: The result of this study is the publication of two Q1 articles and two conference articles and one article under arbitration in the iernationally accredited journal.
 An article on the feasibility of green hydrogen production on the southern coast of Iran as well as the study of flexibility resources in micro -networks are among the outputs of this study.

 (tagstotranslate) renewable energy